 Once you have the desired length, then you go and move on to the rest of your piece by crocheting along the edges of your ribbing.

-Have you ever wondered whether you can add a cuff/ribbing to a project afterwards without needing to sew it on?
+Have you ever wondered whether you can add a cuff/ribbing to a project afterward without needing to sew it on?
 Well, I'm always trying to find new shortcuts, or "crochet hacks".

 What I didn't show you when I created my Sugar Rush Leg Warmers was that I actually crocheted the second cuff directly onto the piece without creating a separate cuff and then sewing it on.